funcool/buddy-auth/examples/token-jws/README.md

-# buddy-auth example using token
+# buddy-auth example using JWS

-This example application shows how to use buddy auth with token based authentication.
+This example application shows how to use buddy auth with JWS based authentication.

 Users:
 * user: admin, password "secret"